10 Ideas for Doggie Date Night

 One of the mysteries in the world is why dogs do not like it when humans blow in their face, but the first thing they want to do on a car ride is hang their head out the window and let the wind make their jowls flap.

 Sticking its head out of the window on a fast car trip isn't the safest thing for your pet to do.
-Instead, join the local neighborhood watch group, and a few times a month, take a slow dive through the streets and let Rex put his head out and bark at anything and everything it wants.
+Instead, join the local neighborhood watch group, and a few times a month, take a slow drive through the streets and let Rex put his head out and bark at anything and everything it wants.

 10. Strike a Pose